Blokje5/blokje5.dev/content/posts/compliance-in-cicd.md

 }
 ```

-This is a change that is easily missed in a code review, but we still want to ensure this bucket (and the application that depends on it) is never deployed.
+This is a change that is easily missed in a code review, but we still want to ensure this bucket (and the application that depends on it) is never deployed, as this could lead to public objects in our S3 bucket.
 So we write a Rego policy to cover this situation:

 ```golang
 package main